 Each author (for manuscripts with 2 but not more than 6 to 7 authors) must qualify by having significantly participated in the study that is reported as well as made substantial contributions to the first concept and design or analysis and interpretation of data and second, writing the manuscript or revising it critically for content (see author agreement).
 Others contributing to the work should be recognised separately in an Acknowledgment.

 General requirements for preparation of manuscripts

-Manuscripts of research articles must be submitted in English and be structured in the following order on a new page: title page, condensation, abstract, body of text, acknowledgments, references, legends for figures and tables.
+Manuscripts of research articles must be submitted in English and be structured in the following order on a new page: title page, abstract, body of text, acknowledgments, references, legends for figures and tables.

 The title page should contain in sequence the title (concise and suitable for indexing purposes), author line with first name, middle initials, and last name of each author; city(ies), state(s) and countries in which the study was conducted; divisional, or departmental, and institutional affiliations at the time the study was performed; name, address, telephone number, fax number and e-mail address of author responsible for correspondence concerning the manuscript if different from author to whom reprint requests are addressed.

 On manuscript page 3, type the abstract, double-spaced, with the required margins and headed by the title or the article and name(s) of the author(s.
 Below the abstract list 3 to 5 key words or short phrases for indexing purposes.
 A structured abstract (see description) is required for original research articles.
 A standard abstract is required for review articles and expert opinions (see description).

 Structured abstract: A structured abstract, limited to 350 words, should be used for research articles and should contain the following major headings: